Permutation City and the Copy That Becomes a World

 The Book

 Permutation City was first published by Orion/Millennium in London in 1994.
-Egan's own bibliography lists the first UK editions, later HarperPrism publication in New York, later reissues, and multiple translations.
+Egan's own bibliography lists the first UK editions, later HarperPrism publication in New York, electronic editions, reissues, and translations.
 The Encyclopedia of Science Fiction places it in Egan's loose "Subjective Cosmology" sequence and describes it as a hard-SF novel about the mathematical, computational, and cosmological implications of binding virtual realities.
 The Science Fiction Awards Database records it as the 1995 winner of the John W. Campbell Memorial Award, with 1994 eligibility.

 The premise begins with Paul Durham, who keeps making software simulations of his own brain and body.
 These Copies run in virtual reality and become experimental subjects for questions about artificial intelligence, time, causality, identity, and survival.
 A second strand follows Maria Deluca, an obsessive user of the Autoverse, a cellular-automaton world whose simple rules can support an artificial chemistry.
 Egan brings the two strands together through a proposal to seed an entire virtual biosphere.